-How to Change Read-only Permission on Windows 11/10/8/7 using Properties dialog?
+How to Change Read-only Permission on Windows 11/10/8/7 using the Properties dialog?

 The chances are that your device permission has changed to read-only after doing a Windows upgrade or update.
 You need to access the disk properties to get both the read & write permission to resolve this kind of obstacle.